-- A lot of self-study is expected - Homeworks and assignments could be time consuming-but a key component of this course - Project is a major commitment and calls for a lot of hard work! - □ This is not a class just to improve your GPA!
+- A lot of self-study is expected - Homeworks could be time consuming-but key component of this course - not simply a follow up of the lectures! - Project is a major commitment and calls for a lot of hard work! - □ This is not a class just to improve your GPA!